BKU leader Mann recuses himself from SC committee on farm laws | Headlines

-Bhartiya Kisan Union president Bhupinder Singh Mann on Thursday said he is recusing himself from the four-member committee appointed by the Supreme Court to resolve the impasse between farmers and the Centre over the new agri-marketing laws.
+Bhartiya Kisan Union national president Bhupinder Singh Mann on Thursday said he is recusing himself from the four-member committee appointed by the Supreme Court to resolve the deadlock between farmers and the Centre over the new agri-marketing laws.

 Farmer unions and opposition parties had raised doubts over the composition of the panel, insisting that its members have been in favour of the three laws in the past.

-Mann said he is thankful to the apex court for nominating him on the panel but would give up any position to prevent farmers' interests from being compromised.
+Mann said he is thankful to the apex court for nominating him to the panel but would give up any position to prevent farmers' interests from being compromised.

 “As a farmer myself and a union leader, in view of the prevailing sentiments and apprehensions amongst the farm unions and the public in general, I am ready to sacrifice any position offered or given to me so as to not compromise the interests of Punjab and farmers of the country,” he said in a statement here.

-"I am recusing myself from the committee and I will always stand with my farmers and Punjab," Mann added.
+“I am recusing myself from the committee and I will always stand with my farmers and Punjab,” said Mann who was also an ex-MP.

 The apex court had on Tuesday stayed the implementation of the three central laws till further orders and announced the formation of a committee to hear the grievances of the farmers and the opinion of the government.

+The four-member committee has further eroded the trust between farmer unions and the government, Bajwa said, adding that all four members have publicly written in support of the farm laws.

+“It is my hope that the other three members of the committee also recuse themselves.
+It is an unfortunate situation to be placed into, but given their very public support of these farm laws makes their position untenable.
+It is impossible for the farmers to trust in the impartiality of a committee whose members have vociferously supported the farming laws,” Bajwa said in a statement.
+Farm bodies also hailed the Mann’s decision.

-Apart from Mann, Shetkari Sanghatana (Maharashtra) president Anil Ghanwat, International Food Policy Research Institute's Pramod Kumar Joshi and agriculture economist Ashok Gulati were appointed on the panel.
+“He did the right thing, otherwise, he would have faced farmers' anger,” Bharti Kisan Union (Ekta Ugrahan) general secretary Sukhdev Singh said.
+Apart from Mann, Shetkari Sanghatana (Maharashtra) president Anil Ghanwat, International Food Policy Research Institute's Pramod Kumar Joshi and agriculture economist Ashok Gulati were appointed to the panel.

-While welcoming the stay on the implementation of the new laws, farmer unions have said they will not appear before the group.
-Their leaders claimed that the members of the committee are ''pro-government''.
+While welcoming the stay on the implementation of the new laws, farmer unions had said they would not appear before the group.
+Their leaders had claimed that the members of the committee are ''pro-government''.

 The Supreme Court, however, expected them to participate.